 Improve Academic Performance

 Studies have shown that students pursuing their hobbies achieved better results in their studies.
 Likewise, their academic performance goes way up as they learn to balance their co-curricular activities with their academic pursuits.
-They also better understand how to manage their time efficiently and also increase their interest in the school.
+They also better understand how to manage their time efficiently and also increase their interest in school.
 Therefore, it is essential to understand the importance of co-curricular activities in improving academic performance.

 In this competitive era, records of participation in co-curricular activities can act as game changers during admissions into various courses.
 For instance, students pursuing any co-curricular activities of their choice are given preference over those who are not involved in any such activities.
 Therefore, the importance of co-curricular activities is immense in their future pursuits.